-CAUTIONARY NOTE REGARDING FORWARD-LOOKING STATEMENTS & OTHER GENERAL DISCLOSURES of historical facts, and the documents incorporated by forward-looking statements are identified by words such as "will," "seek," "should," "expects," "anticipates," "believes," "plans," "intends" and similar expressions and such other factors that could cause actual results, performance, prospects and opportunities to differ materially from those expressed or implied by such forward-looking statements.
+CAUTIONARY NOTE REGARDING FORWARD-LOOKING STATEMENTS & OTHER GENERAL DISCLOSURES

+Information contained in this report, which are not statements of historical facts, and the documents incorporated by reference herein, may be "forward-looking statements."
+Such forward-looking statements are identified by words such as "will," "seek," "should," "expects," "anticipates," "believes," "plans," "intends" and similar expressions and such statements involve risks, uncertainties, assumptions and other factors that could cause actual results, performance, prospects and opportunities to differ materially from those expressed or implied by such forward-looking statements.